 The ultimate objective of the new school is to be a three-form-entry primary school, catering for children from Reception (age 4-5) to Year 6 (age 10-11) making about 630 children in all.
 Although the entire school buildings will be constructed in 2015 we do not expect that they will be fully occupied until 2022.

-For September 2018 the GB has agreed that the school should have up to 390 children: three classes in Reception; three classes in Year 1; three classes in Year 2 and two classes in Year 3; three classes in Year 4; in year 5 two classes and year 6 one class.
+For September 2020 the GB has agreed that the school should have up to 540 children: three classes in Reception; three classes in Year 1; three classes in Year 2; three classes in Year 3; three classes in Year 4; in year 5 two classes and year 6 one class.

 We anticipate a similar pattern of growth for the school in subsequent years until the steady state is established, growing from Reception upwards, but no formal decision will be reached by the Governing Body until the pattern of development and need for the school catchment area becomes known.

 We intend to open a nursery although an exact date has not yet been made.
-Please consult our website where more information will be published during 2018.
+Please consult our website where more information will be published in due course.

 The school’s catchment is shown below.
 Please consult our admissions’ criteria.